rrwick/Basecalling-comparison/README.md

 While testing Chiron, I noticed a curious effect.
 The `--batch_size` parameter was described as controlling performance: a larger value runs faster but increases RAM requirements.
 While I found this to be true, I also saw another effect: larger `--batch_size` values improved the read accuracy.
 The default is 100 and I saw modest read accuracy improvements up to about 500, after which accuracy plateaued.
 I used `--batch_size 1000` to improve both performance and accuracy.

 Version v0.3 added a beam search option (`--beam`) which improves accuracy but slows down the basecalling.
 The default value is 50, and setting that option to 0 turns off the beam search.
 In a brief test of different values, I found that read accuracy improved up to a beam search setting of about 25 to 50.
-Higher values failed to improve accuracy but resulted in worse performance, so I stuck with the default value of 50.
+Higher values failed to improve accuracy but resulted in worse performance, so I stuck with the default of 50.

+I did not quantify speed performance in this analysis, but it is worth mentioning that Chiron was by far the slowest basecaller.
+When run on CPUs, it is so slow that it could only be used for very small datasets.
+It is much faster on GPUs (I ran it on a GTX 1070), but it still took over two weeks to basecall my read set of about 1.2 Gbp.